Tree Selection

 The Crotch

-When selecting a crotch to isolate using a Throwball for Rope Rigging, we need to select a one which is adequately strong.
+When selecting a crotch to isolate using a Throwball for Rope Rigging, we need to select a one which is supporting a live branch and which is of adqequate size, strength and shape.
 A rule of thumb used by arborists is that in a Hardwood tree, the crotch should be at least as thick as our wrist.
 In Softwood tree, the crotch should be at least as thick as our upper arm.
 Note that if using a Basal Anchor SRT system, the crotch will be supporting DOUBLE the load, and so, we need something more significant.

 Additionally, we do not want a crotch which is too narrow, which could give us trouble getting our rope caught.
 We also don’t want one with a horizontal branch, as this would allow our rope to pull away from the tree as we approached it, increasing the chance of a branch break.